unfoldingWord/enhanced-word-aligner-rcl/src/components/EnhancedWordAligner.md

   /**
    * Handles the completion of a training session.
    *
-   * This function is called when a training process is completed.
-It processes
+   * Called when training process finishes, allowing for post-training actions
-   * the provided training completion information and performs necessary actions,
-   * such as logging the completion data.
+   * such as logging results or updating UI elements.
    *
-   * @param {TAlignmentCompletedInfo} info - The information related to the completed training session.
+   * @param {TAlignmentCompletedInfo} info - Information about the completed training session */ const handleTrainingCompleted = (info) => {
-   */
-  const handleTrainingCompleted = (info) => {
     console.log('handleTrainingCompleted', info);
   }

-  // this hook manages the word aligner suggestions including training of the Model const alignmentSuggestionsManage = useAlignmentSuggestions({ // see TUseAlignmentSuggestionsProps
+  // Initialize the alignment suggestions system using the custom hook const alignmentSuggestionsManage = useAlignmentSuggestions({
     config: alignmentSuggestionsConfig,
     contextId,
     createAlignmentTrainingWorker,